 How to Get a Trading of Waste Plastic Trading License in Dubai

-This guide walks you through everything you need to know: what the licence covers, who it suits, how much it costs, and how to complete the setup correctly.
+This guide walks you through everything you need to know: what the license covers, who it suits, how much it costs, and how to complete the setup correctly.

-The Trading of Waste Plastic licence falls under Activity Code 4669.76, categorised within the broader Trading licence type.
+The Trading of Waste Plastic license falls under Activity Code 4669.76, categorised within the broader Trading license type.
 It authorises the holder to buy, sell, import, export, and re-export waste and scrap plastic materials.
 This includes post-consumer plastic waste, industrial plastic offcuts, and recovered plastic materials destined for recycling or reprocessing.

 Why Dubai Is Well-Positioned for Waste Plastic Trading